Frederikssund: Geography

 Frederikssund is located on the east coast of Roskilde Fjord, about 45 km north-west of Copenhagen, 20 km south of Hillerød and 30 km north of Roskilde.
 It is less than an hour from Copenhagen by either road or rail.
 S-trains (suburban commuter trains) leave about once every 10 minutes.
 Copenhagen Airport can be reached by road or rail in about an hour.

 The low hills on which Frederikssund lies are formed of moraines from the last ice age.
 The shallow Roskilde Fjord which separates Frederikssund from Hornsherred originated in the same period.

 The fertile land surrounding Frederikssund is used for mixed farming - with an emphasis on cereals, root crops and pigs.

 Frederikssund today

 The recent development of the town center and the old commercial harbour have given Frederikssund a new look which reflects its growing popularity as a residential area with connections to Copenhagen and surroundings.
 It has all the facilities associated with a modern Danish town: museums, a public library, supermarkets, a hospital and sports and recreation centers.
 With a location facing west over the Roskilde Fjord, it has many footpaths along the shores and up into the higher ground to the east.

 The local rail and bus services are well developed.

 Culture

 Cultural attractions include the J.F.
-Willumsens Museum, the Færgegården local history museum at the far end of the bridge over to Hornsherred, and the annual Viking plays held in a large outdoor theatre.
+Willumsens Museum, the Færgegården local history museum at the far end of the bridge over to Hornsherred, and the annual Viking plays held in a large outdoor theatre in the summer.